dstmodders/docker-ktools/README.md

 $ docker pull dstmodders/ktools # same tag: 4.5.1-imagemagick-7.1.1-27-alpine
 ```

-Or you can also pick one of the [official releases]:
+Or you can pick one of the [official releases]:

 ```shell
 $ docker pull dstmodders/ktools:official # same tag: official-4.4.0-imagemagick-6.9.13-5-alpine